-Greece: Bidders shortlist for DEPA Infrastructure to be revealed in June6.
-May 2020. / SEE Energy News
+Greece: Bidders shortlist for DEPA Infrastructure to be revealed in June, SEE Energy News

 DEPA Infrastructure will be established as an entirely new company with its own tax file number, while DEPA Trade will succeed the existing DEPA utility.
 The privatization of DEPA Infrastructure, one of the entities emerging from the Public Gas Corporation (DEPA), is nearing its conclusion, despite setbacks caused by the coronavirus pandemic.
 All that remains is an announcement of the board members at DEPA Infrastructure, which is expected on the next week or two, followed by the shortlist of bidders in June.